silky/rotaboxes-keyboard-hacks/README.md

 1. Run `./relay-server.py`
 1. Open [rotaboxes](https://rotaboxes.com/) and paste in the [hacks.js](./hacks.js) code into the browser console.
-1. Press any button (aside from the bottom-left) to and watch the boxes rotate!
+1. Press any button (aside from the bottom-right) to and watch the boxes rotate!